ash-project/ash/documentation/dsls/DSL:-Ash.Resource.md

 ## code_interface
-Functions that will be defined on the Api module to interact with this resource.
+Functions that will be defined on the resource.
 See the [code interface guide](/documentation/topics/code-interface.md) for more.

 ### Nested DSLs